 The United States Department of Defense has awarded Barry University a $1.9 million congressionally-directed grant.
 These funds from the Defense Advanced Research Projects Agency (DARPA) will allow researchers to conduct studies that could lead to the reduction of bacteria in wound infections for soldiers in combat.

-The two-year project will be guided by Dr. Gerhild Packert, associate dean and professor in Barry's College of Health Sciences in conjunction with its School of Podiatric Medicine Dean, Dr. Jeffrey Jensen, and Dr. Evelio Velis, health services administration program director.
+The two-year project will be guided by Dr. Gerhild Packert, associate dean and professor in Barry's College of Nursing and Health Sciences in conjunction with its School of Podiatric Medicine Dean, Dr. Jeffrey Jensen, and Dr. Evelio Velis, health services administration program director.

 Dr. Jensen, a surgeon and wound healing expert, will assist in oversight of the project and supervise graduate students.